 - Instead of maple syrup, you can use agave nectar or honey (if you use honey, it won’t be vegan anymore).

-- If you want a thicker dip, place the roasted eggplant in a strainer and over a bowl.
-All excess juices leave the eggplant, resulting in a thicker dip.
+- If you want a thicker dip, place the roasted eggplant in a strainer over a bowl.
+All excess juice drains from the eggplant, resulting in a thicker dip.

 Ingredients